AlvinZC4/Employee-Directory/README.md

   ## Installation

-  Navigate your web browers to https://alvinzc4.github.io/Employee-Directory/ or https://secret-earth-77330.herokuapp.com//
+  Navigate your web browers to https://alvinzc4.github.io/Employee-Directory/
   ## How to Use This Application

   When this application loads it will immediately make an API call to populate the table with 50 random employees by listing their first name, last name, and e-mail address.
 Once the list of employees has been rendered the user can use the search field to search for an employee by first name or last name; the table of employees will dynamically update to match what the user has typed into the search field as the user types into the search field.